Bob-Playground/WWDC-Stuff/2019/423-Optimizing-App-Launch/Optimizing-App-Launch-Edited.md

 You can affect this phase by reducing the number of views in your hierarchy.
 And you can do that by flattening your views to use less or by lazily loading views that are not shown during launch.

-You should also take a look at your auto layout and see if you can reduce the number of constraints you're using.
+You should also take a look at your *autolayout* and see if you can reduce the number of constraints you're using.

+### Extended phase

-Finally, we have the extended phase.
+**Finally**, we have the extended phase.

-This is the app-specific period from your first commit until when you show your final frame to your user.
+This is **the app-specific period from your first commit until when you show your final frame to your user**.

 This is when you load that asynchronous data we talked about.